prerender/prerender_rails/README.md

 Prerender Rails [![Build Status](https://travis-ci.org/collectiveip/prerender_rails.png)](https://travis-ci.org/collectiveip/prerender_rails) [![Gem Version](https://badge.fury.io/rb/prerender_rails.png)](http://badge.fury.io/rb/prerender_rails)
 ===========================

-Are you using backbone, angular, emberjs, etc, but you're unsure about the SEO implications?

-Use this gem to install rails middleware that prerenders a javascript-rendered page using an external service and returns the HTML to the search engine crawler for SEO.

-`Note:`

-* If you are using a `#` in your urls, make sure to change it to `#!`.
-[View Google's ajax crawling protocol](https://developers.google.com/webmasters/ajax-crawling/docs/getting-started)
+Google, Facebook, Twitter, Yahoo, and Bing are constantly trying to view your website... but they don't execute javascript.
+That's why we built Prerender.
+Prerender is perfect for AngularJS SEO, BackboneJS SEO, EmberJS SEO, and any other javascript framework.

+This middleware intercepts requests to your Rails website from crawlers, and then makes a call to the (external) Prerender Service to get the static HTML instead of the javascript for that page.

+Prerender adheres to google's `_escaped_fragment_` proposal, which we recommend you use.
+It's easy:
+- Just add &lt;meta name="fragment" content="!"> to the &lt;head> of all of your pages
+- If you use hash urls (#), change them to the hash-bang (#!)
+- That's it!
+Perfect SEO on javascript pages.

-* Make sure you have more than one webserver thread/process running because the prerender service will make a request to your server to render the HTML.
+`Note` Make sure you have more than one webserver thread/process running because the prerender service will make a request to your server to render the HTML.
-* If you're testing on localhost, you need to run the prerender server locally so that it can access your server.

 Add this line to your application's Gemfile: